gemfire/spring-data-for-vmware-gemfire/documentation/reference/bootstrap-annotations.md

-For more details about using [vmware-gemfire-short-name] as a caching provider in Spring's Cache Abstraction, see [Support for the Spring Cache Abstraction](data.html#support-for-spring-cache-abstraction) in _Working with [vmware-gemfire-short-name] APIs_.
+For more details about using GemFire as a caching provider in Spring's Cache Abstraction, see [Support for the Spring Cache Abstraction](data.html#support-for-spring-cache-abstraction) in _Working with GemFire APIs_.

 For more information about Spring's Cache Abstraction, see [Cache Abstraction](https://docs.spring.io/spring-framework/docs/current/reference/html/integration.html#cache).